Nope. Nuh, uh.

 Recipes that you’d actually want to eat.

 I subscribed to one of these food magazines a few months ago and I am completely bewildered.
 I suspect that the editorial board is now filled with geeky High School kids in skinny jeans.
-The kind of kids who spent 45 minutes arranging each piece of hair to look perfectly messy in the hippest possible way.
+The kind of kids who spend 45 minutes arranging each piece of hair to look perfectly messy in the hippest possible way.

 I’ve gotten used to monthly photo shoots of some allegedly famous chef whipping up a little something for 5 gorgeous friends in a “rustic” beach house.
 Everyone is smiling while sipping cocktails made of bamboo shoots, tequila and some kind of Peruvian berry.
 The chef poses with one hand on his bony hip while stirring the “quick sauce” he’s making out of duck blood and mango peel.